upperlinecode/Art-Code-P5-Workshop-Teacher-Guide/README.md

 Challenge students to do any/all of the following:
 * Build out the olympic rings
+* Build out the Target logo
+* Build a snowman
 * Build out a lego person

 #### Takeaways